|

 few gigs at Church and Community Halls and at this stage we were

+an instrumental band.
 Our first publicized gig was at The Fiesta Room

 corner of Hunter and Newcomen St Newcastle, 21/04/1963.
 At these